gitter-badger/luda/site/html/_utilities/alignment.md

 if you're not familiar with this property, please read [this tutorial](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align) at first.

 Availiable classes include `.va-top`, `.va-middle`, `.va-bottom`, `.va-baseline`, `.va-text-top` and `.va-text-bottom`.

 Let's see how they affect alignment of elements in the below example.

+## Examples
 {% capture alignment %}
 <span class="va-top">top</span>
 <span class="va-middle">middle</span>